5 Queries

 ). - Enter the expression for the calculation.

-When using one of the calculation options for summarizing, it is recommended to also add a new name in front of the field name, otherwise Access generates a name for the result in the datasheet view.
-This new name must also be followed by a colon.
+When using one of the calculation options for summarizing, it is recommended to also provide a new name in front of the field name (e.g.,

-Example 5.1 Average praline costs per chocolate type
+Example 5.1 Average Praline Costs per Chocolate Type

-Example 5.2 Box price statistics
+Example 5.2 Box Price Statistics

-5.7 Customers per province
+5.7 Customers per Province

 Task 5.4 File: candy365.accdb